How do I pronounce ‘Duance’?

 How long do pieces last?

 We’ve designed our jewellery to last, but all materials

 will suffer wear over time.
 Please see our Guarantees page for more information and advice.

 Can a ring be resized?

 Yes, most of our rings can be resized.
-If you need your ring resized then please return it to us via special delivery as this is safest.
+If you need your ring resized, please return it to us via special delivery with the Royal Mail as this is fastest and safest.
 Please include a note of your contact details, the details of the new size required and your return address.
-There will be a charge of £40 to cover the cost of the return postage and the work involved.
+Our resize fee starts at £50 but resizes of complex designs or rings with engravings or set with gemstones may be more.
+The resize fee will cover the cost of the return postage and the work involved.
 Details on how to pay are in the ‘How can I pay’ section of the FAQ.
 If the ring is a surprise for someone and you don’t know their size you are welcome to get in touch with us to discuss the possibility of using a sample ring instead to avoid resize fee.

 Please see our Sizing page for more information on getting the right size.
 The ‘sample rings’ FAQ contains more information on sample rings and the ‘how to guess the ring size’ FAQ will help if you have no idea of the size needed.

 Firstly, visit your local jewellery store and measure your finger.
 Stores that offer a sizing service will do the best job.
 It’s best to try on a ring of a similar width and profile as the one you wish to order.
 A correctly sized ring should sit comfortably on the finger, without loosening or falling off if you’re shaking your hand.
 It should come off relatively easily when pulled, but not slide off instantly.